DocSkellington/SkellEngine/tutorials/basics/FileManager.md

 If something is invalid, a message will be printed to the console (ignoring the logger configuration).
 The configurations are then used by the context to construct the other objects.

-The file manager can also be used to load the states and systems defined in Lua and the fonts.
+The file manager can also be used to load the states and systems defined in Lua and the fonts and to load and use textures and fonts.